-- 1. Examine the refrigerant system for any evidence of leaks, repair as necessary.
+- 1. Examine the refrigerant system for any evidence of leaks, and repair as necessary.
 See Section 7.5. - 2.
-Maintain the conditions outlined in Section 7.7.1. - 3.
+Maintain the conditions outlined in the beginning of this section, Section 7.7.1. - 3.
 Fully backseat the suction service valve and remove the service port cap. - 4.
-Connect the charging line between suction service valve port and refrigerant cylinder.
-Open the VAPOR valve. - 5.
+Connect the charging line between the suction service valve port and the refrigerant cylinder.
+Open the Vapor valve. - 5.
 Partially frontseat (turn clockwise) the suction service valve and slowly add charge until the refrigerant appears at the proper level.
 Be careful not to frontseat the suction valve fully.
 If the compressor is operated in a vacuum, internal damage may result.